 FootStore.au Products for Cracked Heels

 As it is so important to keep the skin around the heals supple and flexible so it does not crack, we recommended Walker’s Urea cream.
-The Foot Filer is also useful to reduce the hard skin that cracks.
+The Foot Filer and electric callus remover are also useful to reduce the hard skin that cracks.